Fenando-rv/Fenando-rv/README.md

 ### 🏆 Achievements
 - 💬 Mentor in **Digital Forensics & Programming Training** for Law Enforcement
 - 🧑‍🏫 Speaker & Educator in **Object-Oriented Programming (OOP)** and Software Design
-- 🎙️ Founder of **Si Rafa Studio** — a creative team for podcasts & digital content
+- 🎙️ Mentor of **Si Rafa Studio** — a creative team for podcasts & digital content
 - 🏅 Contributor in **academic innovation and digital community empowerment**

 ---